 When the family returned to France, they moved to the Mediterranean city of Marseilles, where Jacques snorkeled in the warm sea around the city.
 He also bought a movie camera, which he took apart and reassembled, learning how it worked mechanically.

 Concerned at their son’s lack of academic progress and lack of discipline (he had gone on a window-smashing spree) his parents sent him to a tough boarding school in France’s Alsace region.
 The strong discipline worked wonders for the boy.

 Beginning a Life at Sea

-In 1930 Cousteau passed the tough exams for the French Naval Academy in Brest, where he trained for two years before spending a year at sea.
+In 1930, age 20, Jacques Cousteau passed the tough exams for the French Naval Academy in Brest, where he trained for two years before spending a year at sea.

-In 1935 Cousteau started training to become a naval aircraft pilot.
+In 1935, Cousteau started training to become a naval aircraft pilot.
 He had almost completed his training when, in 1936, he was involved in a near-fatal car crash.
-Traveling too fast on a bend, his car left the road.
-He was paralyzed on his right side and broke a dozen bones, including multiple fractures in both arms.
+Traveling too fast on a bend, his car lost grip and flew off the road.
+Cousteau awoke in hospital to discover with horror that his right side was paralyzed.
+In addition to this he had a dozen broken bones, including multiple fractures in both arms.